Stirling-Tools/Stirling-Tools.github.io/docs/Configuration/Automation/MCP-Server.md

 |---|---|---|---|
 | `mcp.enabled` | `MCP_ENABLED` | `false` | Enable the MCP server. |

-Enable MCP under **Settings → Configuration → MCP Server**, or with one of the methods below.
+Enable MCP in the **MCP Server** section of **Settings → Server → Integrations**, or with one of the methods below.
 Configure [authentication](#authentication), then restart the server.
 Without login enabled, use the settings file or environment variables.

 <Tabs groupId="config-methods">
   <TabItem value="settings" label="Settings File">